birjj/jfagerberg.me/README.md

 ## Setting up VSCode

 Due to limited support in VSCode for Yarn 2's PnP strategy, it is important to use the workspace's TypeScript version.
 You should get a popup to allow you to use this when opening the project for the first time in VSCode.
-Alternatively, do <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd> and choose "Select TypeScript Version" to set it manually.
+Alternatively run <code>yarn dlx @yarnpkg/sdks vscode</code> to setup the VSCode config, then do <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd> and choose "Select TypeScript Version".